TheNetAdmin/VANS/README.md

-# VANS: Validated cycle-Accurate Non-volatile memory Simulator
+# VANS: A Validated Non-Volatile Memory Simulator

 VANS is a cycle-level NVRAM simulator.
 Its performance is initially calibrated to match the Intel Optane Persistent Memory.
 But you can reconfigure VANS to model other NVRAM systems.